tomwiddows/leggy-art/documentation/README.md

 - As a returning shopper, I want to be able to view my profile page
 - As a returning shopper, I want to be able to view my previosuly purchased products see reviews and comments I have left on my products
-- As a returning shopper, I want to be able to see recently added products

 ### All Potential Customers